peasy-lib/peasy-lib/packages/peasy-ui/README.md

 Available attribute bindings are

-    attr <== prop     Bindning from model property to element attribute attr <=| prop     One-time bindning from model property to element attribute attr ==> prop     Bindning from element attribute to model property attr <=> prop     Two-way binding between element attribute and model property
+    attr <== prop     From model property to element attribute attr <=| prop     One-time from model property to element attribute attr ==> prop     From element attribute to model property attr <=> prop     Two-way between element attribute and model property

-    event @=> method  Event bindning from element attribute to model method
+    event @=> method  Event from element attribute to model method

-    'value' ==> prop  Binding from element to model property, used to bind values of radio buttons and select inputs to a model property
+    'value' ==> prop  From element to model property, used to bind values of radio buttons and select inputs to a model property

-    ==> prop    One-time binding that stores the element in model property
+    ==> prop    One-time that stores the element in model property

-    === prop    Binding that renders the element if model property is not false and not nullish !== prop    Binding that renders the element if model property is false or nullish
+    === prop    Renders the element if model property is not false and not nullish !== prop    Renders the element if model property is false or nullish

-    alias <=* list(:key)  Bindning from model list property to view template alias for each item in the list.
+    alias <=* list(:key)  From model list property to view template alias for each item in the list.
 If key is provided property key will be used to decide item equality

-    comp === (state)  Binding that renders component (property with type or instance) with a template and passes state, if component type, to component's create method
+    comp === (state)  Renders component (property with type or instance) with a template and passes state, if component type, to component's create method

 #### Examples